Things NOT To Do When An Employee Resigns

 Arguing resignation reasons

-If you're having a trustful relation with your employees, you're most probably going to hear the real reasons (or at least a part of them) of why your employee decided to resign.
+If you're having a trustful relationship with your employees, you're most probably going to hear the real reasons (or at least a part of them) why your employee decided to resign.

-Even if you don't agree with the reasons presented or you have another opinion or view over the things, try to empathise and to understand the resignation reasons and to help the employee understand your point.
+Even if you don't agree with the reasons presented or you have another opinion or view on things, try to empathize and understand the resignation reasons and help the employee understand your point.
 Avoid making a polemic.

 You make it personal

-When someone from your team decides to resign, you as a manager, usually get intro troubles, so to say.
+When someone from your team decides to resign, you as a manager, usually get into trouble, so to speak.

-Having these in mind, it's easy to fall on the sleepery slope and ask the employee who's resigning "what are you doing to me?", making him/her responsible for your future challenges.
+Having these in mind, it's easy to fall on the slippery slope and ask the employee who's resigning "What are you doing to me?", making him/her responsible for your future challenges.

-It is your responsibility as a manager to sort the things out, but keep in mind, the resignation is not about you, it's about giving support and understanding for the one who's resigning, and after that, finding the proper solutions to move on.
+It is your responsibility as a manager to sort things out but keep in mind, the resignation is not about you, it's about giving support and understanding to the one who's resigning, and after that, finding the proper solutions to move on.

 You take it personal